goharbor/harbor/docs/user_guide_ova.md

 ![browse project](img/new_remove_update_member.png)

 ##Replicating images
-Images replication is used to replicate repositories from one Harbor instance to another.
+Images can be replicated between Harbor instances.
+It can be used to transfer images from one data center to another, or from on-prem registry to an instance in the cloud.

+A replication policy needs to be set up on the source instance to govern the replication process.
+One key fact about the replication is that only images are replicated between Harbor instances.
+Users, roles and other information are not replicated.
+As such, always keep in mind that the user, roles and policy information is individually managed by each Harbor instance.

-The function is project-oriented, and once the system administrator set a policy to one project, all repositories under the project will be replicated to the remote registry.
-Each repository will start a job to run.
-If the project does not exist on the remote registry, a new project will be created automatically, but if it already exists and the user configured in policy has no write privilege to it, the process will fail.
-When a new repository is pushed to this project or an existing repository is deleted from this project, the same operation will also be replicated to the destination.
-The member information will not be replicated.
+The replication is project-based.
+When a system administrator sets a policy to a project, all repositories under the project will be replicated to the remote registry.
+A replication job will be scheduled for each repository.
+If the project does not exist on the remote registry, a new project is created automatically.
+If the project already exists and the replication user configured in the policy has no write privilege to it, the process will fail.

+When the policy is first enabled, all images of the project are replicated to the remote registry.
+Images subsequently pushed to the project on the source registry will be incrementally replicated to the remote instance.
+When an image is delete from the source registry, the policy ensures that the remote registry deletes the same image as well.
+Please note, the member information will not be replicated.

-There may be a bit of delay during replication according to the situation of the network.
-If replication job fails due to the network issue, the job will be re-scheduled a few minutes later.
+Depending on the size of the images and the network condition, the replication requires some time to complete.
+On the remote registry, an image is not available until all its layers have been synchronized from the source.
+If replication job fails due to some network issue, the job will be scheduled for a retry after a few minutes.

-Start replication by creating a policy.
+Always checks the log to see if there is any error of the replication.
+When a policy is disabled (stopped), Harbor tries to stop all existing jobs.
+It may take a while before all jobs finish.

+To enable image replication, a policy must first be created.
 Click "Add New Policy" on the "Replication" tab, fill the necessary fields, if there is no destination in the list, you need to create one, and then click "OK", a policy for this project will be created.
 If  "Enable" is chosen, the project will be replicated to the remote immediately.

 **Note:** Set **"Verify Remote Cert"** to off according to the [installation guide](installation_guide_ova.md) if the destination uses a self-signed or untrusted certificate.

 ![browse project](img/new_create_policy.png)

 You can enable, disable or delete a policy in the policy list view.
-Only policies which are disabled can be edited and only policies which are disabled and have no running jobs can be deleted.
+Only policies which are disabled can be edited.
+Only policies which are disabled and have no running jobs can be deleted.
 If a policy is disabled, the running jobs under it will be stopped.

-Click a policy, jobs which belong to this policy will be listed.
-A job represents the progress which will replicate a repository of one project to the remote.
+Click on a policy, jobs belonging to this policy will be listed.
+A job represents the progress of replicating a repository to the remote instance.

 ![browse project](img/new_policy_list.png)